 In this approach the subsoil is replaced by a homogeneous, isotropic elastic half-space characterised by an elastic modulus and a Poisson ratio.
 This model considers the continuous nature of the soil medium and determines the soil support stiffness based on Boussinesq’s equation for vertical displacement.
 Similarly, due to the deep stressed zone beneath the raft, choosing representative values for the Young’s modulus and Poisson ratio for the underlying soil becomes imperative.

 Raft foundations transfer stresses to greater depths within the soil, necessitating the consideration of deformation properties of all soil layers within the zone of influence.
+The ‘Multi-layer soil model’ is based on the sub-surface soil profile at the location and utilizes data obtained from comprehensive field and laboratory investigations.

 The settlement s may be expressed as

-represents the vertical strain at depth z
+Where: represents the vertical strain at depth z.

 H denotes the depth at which the settlement becomes insignificant.